 When the direction/speed control is released to Neutral, the control will automatically apply the plugging function to slow the truck to a stop.
-This is the prefered methode of stoping the truck.
+This is the preferred method of stopping the truck.

-An optional methode to stop the truck during operation is to release the travel control and apply the brake by pushing the control handle to the "up" position to bring the truck to a smooth stop.
+In an emergency, the truck can be stopped by releasing the forward/ reverse control and applying the brake by pushing the control handle to the "up" position to bring the truck to a stop.